Florida Carry Key Accomplishments Timeline

 - UPDATES PENDING!

 - Won Florida Carry v.
 UNF.
-College students statewide may now lawfully store firearms in their personal vehicles while parked on campus.
+Students and visitors statewide may now lawfully store firearms in their personal vehicles while parked on campus at state colleges and universities. - Florida Carry v.
+Univ. of N. FLA., 133 So.
+3d 966 (Fla 1st DCA en banc 2013)

 - Secured return of firearms in court for military vet. who's firearms were illegally seized by Daytona Beach Police.